aWilson41/MPM-Simulation/README.md

 # MPM-Simulation
 Material Point Method Simulation.
 See "A Material Point Method For Snow Simulation" for details.
+Currently only implements an explicit update so if you want something stable you'll have to use impractically small timesteps.

 Paper: https://www.math.ucla.edu/~jteran/papers/SSCTS13.pdf